 At the discretion of management, a team may claim hardship and add one player after the third game.
 A player may only be added after the third game if an unforeseen circumstance occurs such as but not limited to injury or relocation and a rostered player is unable to play for the remainder of the session.
 Proof of hardship must be provided in writing.
 Examples include a doctor’s note and employment acceptance letter.

 Any player on a roster that is found to be illegal must abandoned the field immediately.
 It is the responsibility of the manager of the team to know which players are legal or illegal.
+All players must have a valid and updated SLX membership in order to play and be on the SLX roster for the team they wish to play for.
 Management reserves the right to check the identifications of any player on a player roster to check and see if they are legal players under management guidelines.
-Roster checks will be conducted for all playoffs and championship games upon team captain's request.
+Roster checks will be conducted for all playoffs and championship games upon team captain’s request.
 Roster check may be called before the SECOND HALF starts.

 A game is considered “official” after one completed half of play.
 If there is an injury or other unforeseen circumstance such as a power outage, the current score will stand as official once a half has been played.